 3. Tap into your core values

 As you can imagine trust is a core value for our company.
 We would not be writing today if we wouldn’t believe in this.
 But trust alone is not the sole secret ingredient.
 In fact, you need to rely on several of your core values in order to get through difficult times.

 So here are some of the core values that we believe are essential to leading the way:

 a.
 Empathy - conflict in a time of crisis is unavoidable, how you respond to it will make the difference.
 As a leader, you need to encourage constructive conflicts and always be mindful about keeping the problem separated from the person.
 Respectful constructive conflicts will provide more refined ideas and a calm controlled situation.

 b.
 Openness - each person has their own opinion, make sure that every voice is heard and understood.
 When you create that level of trust within your organization, you will see the true meaning of the community.

 c.
 Strive for excellence - in a creative environment it is vital that you set an innovative mindset within your team, in order to do that, you need to make sure the best idea wins, not the most influential person.
 People will trust in your ability to set the right tone and in turn, will do the same.

 There you have it, some of our hands-on experience in these pandemic times.
 As we reach the end of this article we want to stress the fact that trust has a major impact on performance.

 So many leaders fail to see it that way, but we trust that you, the reader, are not one of them.

-Take all these ideas with you and being mindful will make sure that you will maintain trust and lead your team through difficult times, not just the pandemic.
+Taking all these ideas with you and being mindful will make sure that you will maintain trust and lead your team through difficult times, not just the pandemic.
 And remember, always keep your community growing in the right direction.
-We know what an enormous responsibility that is, but remember we are in this together and we have a great opportunity to build a better world through innovation and technology.
+We know what an enormous responsibility that is but remember we are in this together and we have a great opportunity to build a better world through innovation and technology.